jenschmid/AudioClassifierAndroidApp/PythonModel/README.md

 Silence: Privately recorded with the tool [Audacity](https://www.audacityteam.org/).

 Since the audio data was not always in the right form, pre-processing has been applied to the data with the tool [Audacity](https://www.audacityteam.org/).
-The audio data was converted from stereo to mono, converted to a sample rate of 16kHz and for the song and speech data sets, silence was manually removed (e.g. at the beginning of an audio track).
+The audio data was converted from stereo to mono, converted to a sample rate of 16kHz and for the song and speech data sets, silence was manually removed (e.g. at the beginning of an audio sample).
-In addition, several speech audio samples were combined into one track since not all of them were long enough.
+In addition, since not all speech audio samples were long enough (2 seconds), several speech audio samples were combined into one file to get samples of the required length.
-This resulted in several speech audio files that consist of multiple speech samples (in a serial form) from different people.
+This resulted in several speech audio files that consist of multiple speech samples (in a serial form).

 The data is organised in two folders: `data_short` and `data_long`.
-The `data_long` folder contains all available pre-processed tracks and is used for the actual training.
+The `data_long` folder contains all available pre-processed audio sample and is used for the actual training of the model.
 The `data_short` folder contains only a small subset of all available pre-processed data.
 It is mainly used for testing the whole pipeline since it requires less time.